18 Content Marketing Blogs Even Publishers Can Learn From

 Moz takes case studies to a whole new level and publishes true works of art in this genre.

-For example, this case study shows how a website has managed to be ranked first in an organic Google search for a SEO keyword with a massive search volume in less than three months.
+For example, this case study shows how a website managed to be listed first in Google organic search for an SEO keyword with massive search volume in under three months.

-Moz also offers free SEO tutorials on Whiteboard-Fridays.
+Moz is also offering free SEO tutorials on "Whiteboard Friday."

-Particularly exciting are the blogs with actionable tips for the implementation of own SEO measures as well as various studies, which are embellished by graphics (of course from the Sistrix Toolbox).
+Particularly exciting are the blogs with concrete tips for implementing your own SEO measures, as well as various studies that are embellished with graphics (from the Sistrix Toolbox, of course).

-Last but not least: According to Forbes, Jeff Bullas is one of the top influencers in social media.
+Last but not least: According to Forbes, Jeff Bullas is one of the top social media influencers.
 And rightly so.
-So, it’s no wonder that in his blog he mainly reports about social media.
+So it's no wonder that he mainly reports about social media in his blog.

-If you are a content creator, digital publisher, or anyone else who wants to create more content, now may be the time to learn from the best.
+If you come from a content creation or digital publishing background, or are someone else who wants to create more content - now may be the time to learn from the best.

-And by the best I mean the best marketing experts.
-Because in the area of content, distribution and analysis, the above blogs have a lot to offer.
+Namely, the best marketing experts.
+Because when it comes to content, distribution and analytics, the blogs above have a lot to offer.

 From affiliate and email marketing to automation.
 Many of the tips presented in these top blogs can help you exceed your own content goals.

-Have I left out other top bloggers who have already helped you a lot?
-Do you have a favourite marketing blogger?
-Please let us know, on LinkedIn, Facebook or Twitter.
+Have I left out other top-notch bloggers who have helped you a lot before?
+Do you perhaps have a favorite marketing blogger?
+Let us know, on LinkedIn, Facebook or Twitter.